 Usually we take the first decision on the first event we see, then take the next and so on.
 But, working backwards technique often solves a problem quickly.

-Usually when we face a problem that involves a sequence of events, we start the process with our first decision regarding the first event we see in front of us, then take the second decision and the next and thus move towards the solution event after event.
+When we face a problem that involves a sequence of events, immediately we start the process with our first decision regarding the first event we see in front of us, then take the second decision and the next and thus move towards the solution event after event.
 If we are fortunate, we reach the solution somehow.
 This is START to END step by step problem solving in forward direction.
 This also is the naturally adopted direction of problem solving for most of us.

 Many a time though we need to start our analysis from the end event and work backwards to the beginning event.

 When my niece told me her important admission test will be held at Kalyani in the morning I sensed a problem.
 Kalyani is a few hours' drive away from Kolkata by road.
 Morning time meant we have to start early and be careful in deciding how we travel.
 A wrong decision might lead us to failure in reaching at right time.

 By the first hand information it seemed it is faster to reach by train rather than by road.
 But there may be a number of trains in the morning for Kalyani.
 Now the decision to be taken is - which train to catch?

 I asked my niece, "What is the time of reporting?"
 She said, not very enthusiastically, "It is 8.45 in the morning.
 It'd take at least an hour to reach Kalyani station from Bidhannagar (our station).
 There are buses and other conveyances from the station to the venue of test.
 It'd take at least 15 minutes more to reach the campus."
 I told her to decide which train to take and its time of arrival at our station.